General Financial Aid Policies and Procedures

 Students must notify the Office of Student Financial Services of any aid received from outside sources, such as scholarships.
 Receipt of outside sources of financial aid may require that financial aid offered by Northeastern University be adjusted.

-Students must reapply for financial aid each year by filing the FAFSA.
+Students must reapply for financial aid each year by filing the Free Application for Federal Student Aid (FAFSA).
 The FAFSA can be completed online.

 Students should not wait to file an income tax return before completing the FAFSA.
 Estimated information can be used and updates can be done at a later date.